 SOC 1241 Globalization and Social Change: 3 semester hours

 Introduces sociological approaches to globalization.
 Covers sociological concepts such as modernization, Westernization, global capitalism, and the information society.
 Themes include global governance and transnational society, the global diffusion of American popular culture and consumer culture, and the role of new media.
 Also discusses the anti-globalization movement and forms of social resistance.

-Same as GS 2102, SOC WK 2102, and HIST 2102.
-This core class is required for all Women's and Gender Studies Certificate earners.
+Same as GS 2102, SOC WK 2102, POL SCI 2102, and HIST 2102.
+This core class is required for all Gender Studies Certificate earners.
 This class introduces students to cultural, political and historical issues that shape gender.
 Through a variety of disciplinary perspectives in the humanities, social sciences, and natural sciences, the course familiarizes students with diverse female and male experiences and gendered power relationships.

-Prerequisite: SOC 1010.
-The study of social processes through which gender roles are developed and acquired; the impact of gender roles on personal identity and social conduct; the relationship between gender roles and social inequality; and individual and social consequences of changing gender roles in contemporary society.
+This course is the study of social processes through which gender roles are developed and acquired.
+It covers the impact of gender roles on personal identity and social conduct, as well as the relationship between gender roles and social inequality.
+Last, individual and social consequences of changing gender roles in contemporary society are examined.

 Same as CRIMIN 2180.
 Prerequisite: SOC 1010 or PSYCH 1003.
 This course examines the medical, legal and social aspects of alcohol and drug use.
 Medical aspects considered include treatment approaches and the role of physicians in controlling such behavior.
 In the legal realm, past and present alcohol and drug laws are explored.
 Cultural and social influences on alcohol and drug use are discussed.

 SOC 2192 Special Topics in Sociology: 3 semester hours